-• Bluetooth - On/Off
+Bluetooth-Set to On or Off.

-- My phone's visibility Shown to all: your phone can be found by other Bluetooth devices, or Hidden: your phone cannot be found by other devices. - My phone's name Define a Bluetooth name for your phone.
-After you have set Bluetooth to be active and changed My phone's visibility to Shown to all, your phone and this name can be seen by other Bluetooth device users.
+My phone's visibility > Shown to all-Your phone can be found by other devices with Bluetooth technology or Hidden-Your phone cannot be found by other devices.

+My phone's name-Define a name for your phone.
+After you have set a Bluetooth connection and changed My phone's visibility to Shown to all, your phone and this name can be seen by other users with devices using Bluetooth technology.

-Sending data using Bluetooth
+Send data using a Bluetooth connection